 Registries – Beyond Databases: Part 1 – A Better Place to Start Registries – Beyond Databases: Part 2 – Built-In Data Governance

-In Part 1 of this series of posts . . . → Read More: Registries – Beyond Databases Part 2 – Built-In Data Governance
+In Part 1 of this series . . . → Read More: Registries – Beyond Databases Part 2 – Built-In Data Governance

 When I was first working on the Geography Markup Language (GML) in 1998, I was much taken with the efforts of the Resource Description Framework (RDF) and associated RDF Schema (RDFS) to incorporate greater meaning into the description of things, . . . → Read More: Richer Semantics for Geography – CSW-ebRIM